MichaelB167/sql-references-join/README.md

   FROM cities c
   INNER JOIN people p ON p.born_in_id = c.id
     GROUP BY c.name
-    HAVING COUNT(*) > 1
   -- list cities by how many people were born there
-  -- and only show cities where more than one person was born ;
+;
 ```